AlphaBeta906/UUN/src/docs/world/tdw.md

 **The World of Nox**, often referred to as the **The Darkest World** (**TDW**) is in the B8 Cluster, and was discovered by accident on September 4th, 1994.
 The world, when discovered, had a high concentration of uranium and other radioactive elements, and was used illegally by member countries as a dumping ground for radioactive waste, believing it was uninhabited.
 The world has a high concentration of radioactive elements, and it is recommended for people to use hazmat suits when going outside.<br><br>

 Research suggests that The Darkest World was a result of a nuclear war, which caused the high radioactive levels.
-Research about intent, security, and ethics are still ongoing, wether to continue researching The Darkest World or to end it in fear of an attack to the UUN.
-Research to The Darkest World was suspended with the <a href="/docs/world/dwerbia/transcript-1">Ikrayi signal hijacking</a> of multiple broadcast networks.
-Multiple assembly hearings has been conducted to renew research to The Darkest World.
+Research to The Darkest World was suspended on June 2nd, 2000, due to the Ikrayi bombing of the Alphat UUN Headquarters.<br><br>

+On Febuary 4th, 2003, research was reinstated by C/GAR/0025 with Alphat, Aztrax and Scestonia voting for, with Werbia voting against.
+Currently, as of March 20th, 2003, research is finally reaching its final stages, with Permistani and Lavilcian diplomats in talks with UUN officials.

 ## Locations

 ### Aral Sea
 The Aral Sea is a near-dried up lake which is the least radioactive part of the planet.
-It was used as a base of operations due to it's near radio silence and desert environment which was used as camouflage.<br><br>
+It was used as a base of operations due to its near radio silence and desert environment which was used as camouflage.<br><br>

 The base was deep underground, and layered with frozen CO2, and has advanced security measures to prevent raids.